 - Do not touch your face

-Remember that the ocular surface of your eyes already has its own protective barriers like antimicrobial proteins and natural lubricants.1 So regularly washing or flushing your eyes may actually have adverse effects by stripping them of these barriers.
-This can increase your risk of infection.1
+Remember that the ocular surface of your eyes already has protective barriers, like antimicrobial proteins and natural lubricants.
+This means regularly washing or flushing your eyes may have adverse effects.
+It can strip them of these barriers and increase your risk of infection.1

-If your eyes are irritated and you wear contact lenses, consider switching to glasses for a little while.
-Glasses can also add a protective layer against the virus.3
+- If you wear contact lenses, consider switching to glasses for awhile

-As always, practicing safe social distancing can also protect you from contracting and spreading COVID-19 in any way.
+Practicing safe social distancing can also protect you from contracting and spreading COVID-19.

 Read More: How to Improve Your Eyesight